|

 but Don Chabo and Hanks periodically take over these functions, making

 Thompson's role less clearly delineated than in the earlier films.
+This is an obvious difference,

 but the shorts and the feature have many striking elements in common.